kuhree/www/README.md

 Built on Astro for the flexibility.
 One day it'll be a proper website, but until then, consider it a personal playground.

-Credit where credit's dues, some parts were ripped from [AstroPaper] and [Astro's Portfolio].
+Giving credit where credit is due, cheers to
+ - [AstroPaper]
+ - [Astro's Portfolio]

-Other libraries in use:
+and the other libraries in use:

 - [typescript]
 - [react.js]